lukelbd/climate-benchmarks/README.md

 for simple, common data analysis tasks, and especially when working with large arrays, Julia compares unfavorably to python and CDO.

+## MATLAB
+Even without the Java Virtual Manager (`-nojvm`) and without the display (`-nodisplay`), and even when you provide the license explicitly with the `-c` flag, MATLAB scripts run from the command line are delayed by up to several seconds!
+On my machine, it takes about 9 seconds to start MATLAB every time a MATLAB script is run from the command line.
+Thus running a series of MATLAB commands on small files for small tasks becomes quickly impractical.

+To give MATLAB the best chance, the times shown in the benchmarks below omit the startup time.
+Note that I have access to MATLAB 2014a through a license from my university.

 ## NetCDF versions
 There were two major performance differences observed between the NetCDF3 and NetCDF4 versions of the sample data: